compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 will be quite different from the simulations.

-**Spoiler alert:** Posterior predictive simulations can take quite a while to run, and I've seen with the range of estimates we get even with this toy data a reasonable number of sims could take a couple hours. **So!**
-For the purpose of this exercise we are going to *munge* the estimates to make the simulations run faster. **DO NOT DO THIS WITH YOUR REAL DATA!**
+**Spoiler alert:** Posterior predictive simulations can take quite a while to run.
+With the parameters we get even with this toy data a reasonable number of sims could take a couple hours. **So!** For the purpose of this exercise we are going to *munge* the estimates to make the simulations run faster. **DO NOT DO THIS WITH YOUR REAL DATA!**

 ```python
 est["J"] /= 2